FOM-Webtech-Snake/snake-ts-app/README.md

 * `.env`: Stores environment-specific variables. (e.g. PORT)
 * `tsconfig.json`: TypeScript configuration file, with settings for include and exclude paths and configuring the compiler.
-* `webpack.common.js`: Contains shared Webpack configuration for both development and production builds, specifying entry points, output, file handling, and plugins.
+* `webpack.common.cjs`: Contains shared Webpack configuration for both development and production builds, specifying entry points, output, file handling, and plugins.
 This file centralizes shared configuration to avoid repetition in environment-specific configurations.
-    * `webpack.dev.js`: Extends `webpack.common.js` with settings optimized for development, such as enabling source maps, using the development server, and setting the mode to development for faster builds.
+    * `webpack.dev.cjs`: Extends `webpack.common.cjs` with settings optimized for development, such as enabling source maps, using the development server, and setting the mode to development for faster builds.
-    * `webpack.prod.js`: Extends `webpack.common.js` with production-specific settings and mode set to production to minimize output and enhance performance.
+    * `webpack.prod.cjs`: Extends `webpack.common.cjs` with production-specific settings and mode set to production to minimize output and enhance performance.
 * `package.json`: Lists dependencies, scripts for building and running the project, and any useful developer tools.
 * `Dockerfile`: Specifies instructions for building a Docker image for the app, including installing dependencies,